 According to MayoClinic, neck pain is a really common complaint for many people.
 So the question is–can we really use yoga for neck pain?
-I believe neck pain is so common due to the increase in technology, looking down to use our phones more often and sitting more than normal.
+I believe neck pain is so common due to the increase in technology–looking down to use our phones more often and sitting more than normal.
 Neck pain is often caused by poor posture, excessive use, or leaning forward or to one side regularly.
 Luckily, neck pain is rarely related to something more concerning and studies show that you can use yoga for neck pain.

-As a yoga therapist, and someone who not only specializes in pain management and posture correction but also had to do this work for myself too, I am sharing 3 big tips for how you can reduce aches or pain in your neck with yoga; these are the aspects that I focus on for my private clients and they get AMAZING results when they start to implement them.
+As a yoga therapist, and someone who not only specializes in pain management and posture correction, but someone had to do this work for myself, I am sharing 3 big tips for how you can reduce aches or pain in your neck with yoga.
+These are the main focal points that I use for my private clients, and I can honestly say, they get AMAZING results when they start to implement them!

 The problem is that most people have no idea they don’t have good posture, OR they have no idea that their posture is so important and the root cause of their pain.
 I was there too.

-The truth is, bad posture, especially in the neck, causes so many issues because it forces certain muscles to overwork and other muscles to not pull their load.
+The truth is bad posture, especially in the neck, can cause so many issues because it forces certain muscles to overwork and other muscles to not pull their load.
 This causes an imbalance, and often times, a dysfunction in how the muscles are being used because they aren’t able to expand and contract like they are supposed to.

-It doesn’t sound like a big deal but over an extended period of time, can cause A LOT of pain in the neck and lead to other long-term issues if not corrected.
+It doesn’t sound like a big deal but over an extended period of time, can cause A LOT of pain in the neck.
+It can also lead to other long-term issues if not corrected.
 If you’re ready to tackle your neck pain & bad posture head on, I highly recommend checking out my monthly membership program, Aligned, where there 10+ yoga therapy classes & trainings JUST on the neck that you can listen to whenever, wherever!

-When it comes to neck pain that is caused by poor posture, overuse or incorrect use, we can use yoga to help us become more aware of our alignment.
+When it comes to neck pain that is caused by poor posture, overuse or incorrect use, we can use our yoga practice to become more aware of our alignment.
 After all, the basis for yoga is awareness of you body and mind!

 The only way to change your posture is by adjusting it bit by bit over time.
 The idea here is that the more you focus on one area and continue to adjust it, it will become muscle memory and a habit that lasts.
 It’s great to start this during our yoga practice because it is a time for slowing down, breathing and paying attention.
 This way, the more you do it in your yoga practice, the easier it becomes outside of yoga.

 When you are constantly sitting, standing or moving with poor posture, this becomes muscle memory for your body.
-Depending on how long your posture has been this way will dictate how long it takes to reverse it but it is possible — I see it all the time.
-Our bodies are really smart and have the innate capability to heal given the proper tools.
+Depending on how long your posture has been a certain way usually corresponds with how long it takes to reverse it.
+Our bodies are intelligent and have the innate capability to heal given the proper tools.
 If you want something interesting to read on our bodies capacity to heal, check this out.

-Based on the example above with forward head carriage, this creates tightness in the muscles on the front of the chest, the neck up to the jaw and the back of the neck around the shoulders.
+Let’s dive a little deeper into discussing forward head carriage.
+This creates tightness in the muscles on the front of the chest, the neck up to the jaw and the back of the neck around the shoulders–a recipe for disaster!

 In order to reverse the forward head carriage, you want to focus on specific yoga stretches to help to open the front of the chest and down the arms to the hands, the front of the neck up to the jaw and the back of the neck and around the shoulders.
 Start by finding some stretches that help to open these areas while also focusing on maintaining proper posture as you go.

-If you can’t find stretches that really help to get into all of these areas, I would suggest checking out my monthly membership program called Align Monthly Membership.
-Align is a monthly program where for only $24/month, you get DOZENS of yoga therapy classes, practices, specific training on posture and more to help you become more aware of your posture, improve alignment, decrease pain by utilizing simple and therapeutic stretches and strengthening practices!
+If you can’t find stretches that really help to get into all of these areas, I would suggest checking out my monthly membership program called Aligned Monthly Membership.

-Most people think that stretching is the only part of yoga and that stretching is the only thing that will improve your posture.
-While stretching and releasing regular tension is key, so is learning to strengthen and stabilize these areas so that proper alignment can be achieved.
+Most people think that stretching is the only part of yoga and the main thing that will improve your posture.
+While stretching and releasing tension in the body is key, so is learning to strengthen and stabilize these areas so that proper alignment can be achieved.